Area-53-Robotics/53D-High-Stakes-Notebook/entries/odometry/program-position-tracking.typ

 ) <figure2>

 The arc movement of a robot is modeled in @figure2.
 There are two important things to note from the model:
+// TODO: change add "local" to "vertical displacement" in the bullet point below and do so for the pictures
 + The straight line from the initial to the new tracking center position (which is the vertical displacement, $Delta y$) forms an isosceles triangle with $r_C$, which is the same for both the initial and new tracking center position.
-We will use this in the next section.
-+ The arc angle is the same as the change in orientation of the robot.
-We can calculate the arc angle using the arc length formula below.
++ $Delta y$ is a chord formed by connecting the tracking center's initial and new positions.
+We can calculate the length of the chord by treating it as one of the legs of the isosceles triangle formed by the robot's movement.

+We found two methods to calculate the formula for the length of the chord:
+- Right Angle Trigonometry
+- Law of Cosines

+However, before calculating the formula for the chord length, we need to find the unknown value $r_C$, the distance from the center of rotation to the tracking center.
+We can calculate $r_C$ knowing that the movement of the vertical tracking wheel can be modeled as an arc.

 #admonition(type: "equation", title: "Arc Length Equation")[
   If:
-  - s = arc length
+  - $s$ = arc length
-  - r = radius
+  - $r$ = radius
   - #sym.theta = central angle in radians

   $ s = r theta $